hackifiery/picostack/README.md

 # picostack
-Minimal stack-based programming language.
+A minimal stack-based programming language.
 It has one stack and 10 commands (so far) and I don't know how useful it is.
-It's my first time writing a project in C, so the code might be a bit messy.
+It's my first time writing a project in C, so the code might be a bit goofy and not optimized.
 It's WIP, very buggy, and VERY prone to memory leaks (popping and pushing use ```realloc``` every time).
 ## Commands
 ```
 p <num> : Push literal number onto the stack